 Sometimes all it takes for life to change is a different perspective, a different environment, a vision towards a different path.

 According to the World Health Organization, 350 million people suffer from depression.
 We, personally, see it everywhere, too.
 Here in Boston.
 Back in India.
-At MIT, one of our teammate’s friend committed suicide due to circumstances leading to depression.
+At MIT, one of our teammate’s friends committed suicide due to circumstances leading to depression.
 A study at University College London found that virtual reality can boost feelings of self-compassion by having patients listen to their own words of compassion that they would say to comfort a crying child.
 This study inspired us to build something that would help treat depression.
 We’ve previously worked on virtual and augmented reality and created a few applications.
 But our time in the Shafiee lab at the Brigham, where we work on digital health care applications, changed our views.
 We wanted to focus on applications that would have a significant impact.
 This application seemed like a great opportunity to put virtual reality to an effective use.
 It’s amazing how virtual reality works; it takes over your senses, and even though your mind knows it’s a simulated experience, it’s still so influential.
 We wanted to create a simulation where users can soak in the experience and immerse themselves in a positive ambience.

 Compassion is strong.
 So is environment.
 It is well known that “Environment is stronger than will power.”
 It’s fascinating how surrounding yourself with the right people, an encouraging community, hobbies, etc. can change your whole perspective on life.
 We named our prototype “Triloka” (meaning “The Three Worlds” in Sanskrit) which symbolizes the physical, virtual and spiritual worlds.